qpleple/basecamp-python-client/README.md

 Basecamp Python Client
 ======================
-**Warning** : it seems like the URLs for the API are now deprecated.
+**Warning** : the URLs for the API are now deprecated.
 They should be updated according to the API reference (http://www.basecamphq.com/api/)

+You can find a more up to date version of this code at https://github.com/nowherefarm/basecamp.

 Description
 -----------